Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Article Summary

-• Watch free without a VPN: UK (BBC iPlayer + ITVX), Australia (SBS On Demand), Brazil (CazéTV on YouTube), and Mexico (ViX) all stream every match free from inside those countries
+• Watch the knockouts free without a VPN: UK (BBC iPlayer + ITVX), Australia (SBS On Demand), and Brazil (CazéTV on YouTube) all carry every knockout match free from inside those countries.

-Every match of the 2026 FIFA World Cup can be watched free, but only from certain countries.
-From the UK, BBC iPlayer and ITVX split all 104 matches at no cost.
+Every one of those matches can be watched free, but only from certain countries.
+From the UK, BBC iPlayer and ITVX split all 104 matches at no cost, knockouts included.
 From Australia, SBS On Demand carries the lot.
 Brazil’s CazéTV streams every match on YouTube with no geo-block.
-If you are outside those countries, a UK server on a working VPN gets you BBC iPlayer or ITVX from anywhere in the world.
+If you are outside those countries, or travelling during the knockouts, a UK server on a working VPN gets you BBC iPlayer or ITVX from anywhere in the world.
 Here is exactly how, and which VPNs still work in our latest testing.

 Where to Stream the 2026 World Cup: Free and Paid Broadcasters by Country